boundary/boundary-plugin-mysql/README.md

 ### Prerequisites

-User account should have the appropriate privilleges granted to connect remotely/locally.
+User must have the appropriate privilleges granted to connect remotely/locally.

 #### Supported OS